eirikt/default-webapp-vue-vite-vercel/README.md

 <sub>[ <code>v0.2.3</code>: [commit](https://github.com/eirikt/default-webapp-vue-vite-vercel/commit/290356e5cda5433f0c7046635bacd1203bbe7aae) | [deployment](https://defaultwebapp-o7n6r9kxl-eirik-torskes-projects.vercel.app) ]</sub>

 Have another look at the generated `.js` file in the `/dist/assets/` folder.
-It has grown significantly, and is now rather enormous...
+It has grown significantly, as Vue is embedded inside.

-It now has Vue embedded inside, also, all kinds of minification routines are still deactivated in Vite.
+All kinds of minification routines are still deactivated in Vite.

 ---